Saint Louis University's oldest academic unit offers degrees in more than 30 academic areas.

 For application forms and more information, contact the Office of Graduate Admission.

-Members of the department’s graduate committee examine applicants' materials and make admission and funding recommendations.
+The department’s graduate committee members examine applicants' materials and make admission and funding recommendations.

 Students are required to take a minimum of 24 credits in English course work beyond the M.A.
 Six credits may be taken at the 4000-level.
 ENGL 5000 Methods of Literary Research (3 cr), ENGL 5010 Teaching Writing (3 cr), and ENGL 5110 Literary Theory (3 cr) are required of all students who have not taken equivalent courses in another program as part of their prior training.